 Ultimately, Dynamic/MTL was created so that it could provide Dynamo with a way to better connect with Montreal’s creative community, and strengthen the connections with our current and prospective clients in the U.S.

-On a personal level, Dynamic/MTL responded my desire to network with Montrealers working in the startup and design spaces.
+On a personal level, Dynamic/MTL spoke to my desire to network with Montrealers working in the startup and design spaces.
 One of the main challenges you face when moving to another city is losing your professional network.
 Additionally, as a recent graduate interning at Dynamo, I realized that working those extra hours for our clients would not do much for me so I created this rule: if I wanted to work weekends and go that extra mile, I’d work on something that would have a different purpose – inspiring Montrealers – and by proxy, help me grow professionally in Canada.
 With this motive, I reached out to Max Kaplun and together we came up with our plan: every three months a new Dynamic/MTL event would occur addressing topics relevant to Montreal’s creative and digital fields which would feature 2 international speakers and a local one.
 As a statement on Montreal’s first class work, the conference would be high level while remaining accessible (tickets are currently sold between $20 to $25).

 Four years later, we are planning our 14th conference, and have brought to the stage brands such as IDEO, Droga5, Google Ventures, Pitchfork, SSENSE, Frank And Oak and Artsy.